Quantum simulation of molecules in solution: PCM-VQE

 \subsection{Computational details}

-The PCM-VQE algorithm has been implemented in a homemade Python code\cite{pcm_vqe_code} realizing the interface between the Psi4 code\cite{smith2020psi4} used to pre-compute the molecular integrals, build the solute cavity and solve the electrostatic problem (through its interface with PCMSolver\cite{di2019pcmsolver}) and the PennyLane\cite{bergholm2018pennylane} quantum library has been used to implement the VQE algorithm.
+The PCM-VQE algorithm has been implemented in a Python code\cite{pcm_vqe_code} realizing the interface between the Psi4\cite{smith2020psi4} quantum chemistry package and the PennyLane quantum library\cite{bergholm2018pennylane}.
+Psi4 was used to compute the molecular integrals, build the solute cavity and solve the electrostatic problem (through its interface with PCMSolver\cite{di2019pcmsolver}), and PennyLane functionalities were used to implement the quantum algorithm.
+That is, defining the quantum circuit preparing the molecular trial state, computing the expectation value of the many-body observables and optimizing the quantum circuit parameters.

-We have performed numerical simulations to compute the free energy in solution of the trihydrogen cation (H$_3^+$), berylium hydride (BeH$_2$) and water (H$_2$O) molecules at their equilibrium geometry computed in gas-phase using the STO-3G basis set, see Fig. \ref{molecules}.
-An example on a larger basis set (6-31G) is provided in the Supporting Information.
+We have performed numerical simulations to compute the free energy in solution of the trihydrogen cation (H$_3^+$), beryllium hydride (BeH$_2$) and water (H$_2$O) molecules at their equilibrium geometry, shown in Fig.~\ref{molecules}, computed in gas-phase using the STO-3G basis set.
+Two examples using a larger basis set (6-31G) are provided in the Supporting Information.
+Here we remark that the use of STO-3G as basis set should be avoided when the goal of the numerical simulation is to quantitavely predict a property and/or compare the result with an experimental measure.
+This was not the case for the present study where the purpose of the numerical experiments is to showcase the newly developed algorithm on a set of different molecules.
+The choice of a minimum basis set is therefore motivated to avoid overflowing the computational resources required by the used quantum computer simulators as previously done in other works\cite{kandala2017hardware, nam2020ground, ratini2022wave}.
+The molecular cavities are built in PCMSolver according to the GePol algorithm \cite{pascual1990gepol} using the atomic radii reported in Ref. \cite{bondi1964van}.
 The choice of the investigated systems has been made to span a set of molecules with different dipole moment, charge state (quantities that are deeply involved when solvation effects are taken into account) and spatial symmetry, so as to test the implementation and algorithmic robustness over different situations.

-The mapping of the molecular electronic wavefunctions on the quantum computers' states is accomplished according to the Jordan-Wigner scheme\cite{jordan1928pauli}.
-The cavities are built in PCMSolver according to the GePol algorithm \cite{pascual1990gepol} using the atomic radii reported in Ref. \cite{bondi1964van}.
-The classical reference calculations have been performed with the Psi4 code at the CCSD/IEF-PCM level of theory\cite{cammi2009quantum, caricato2011ccsd} using the same solute cavities.
+The classical reference calculations have been performed with the Psi4 code at the CCSD/IEF-PCM level of theory\cite{cammi2009quantum} using the same solute cavities.

-The optimization of the variational parameters is performed with an adaptive gradient descent algorithm for the noiseless calculations and with a gradient free optimizer presented in Ref.\cite{ostaszewski2021structure} for the PCM-VQEs in presence of a simulated quantum noise.
-Both of them are implemented in PennyLane.